Keyboard shortcuts

 • --skip readability : Skip readability checks

-• --skip schema,prose : Skip both schema validation and prose quality checks (works for any combination of categories)
+• --skip schema,prose : Skip both schema validation and prose quality checks (this works for any combination of categories)

 • --disable-website-checks : Disable all website-related checks (link integrity, etc.)